 Decide when to start spending retirement savings, and choose your sources strategically.
 It could make sense to pull from pre-tax accounts and generate a tax liability—even when you don’t need to—if you’re in a relatively low income tax bracket.
 That way, you might smooth out your tax burden and avoid complications later, including:

-- Significant RMDs that bump you into the highest tax brackets
+- Significant RMDs that bump you into the highest tax brackets (whether you need the money or not)

 - An income level that causes the majority of your Social Security income to be taxable